wp-plugins/sb-hotel-rooms/readme.txt

 == Frequently asked questions ==

 1. Can I group or categorize my rooms?
-Yes you can, go to setting > rooms options and check the "With Room Types & Facilities"
+Yes you can, go to settings > rooms options and check the "With Room Types & Facilities"

 == Screenshots ==